Kinto/kinto/docs/api/1.x/permissions.rst

 .. note::

-   The user ID that *updates* the permissions is always granted the `write` permission.
+   The user ID that updates *any* permissions is always added to the `write` permission list.
 This is in order to prevent accidental loss of ownership on an object.